 Clayton takes great pride in working closely with students, faculty, staff, alumni and the broader Nashville community to enhance and transform the experience for all who come in contact with Vanderbilt.
 He’s worked on a number of major initiatives during his time at Vanderbilt, including the current West End Neighborhood project and Vanderbilt’s extracurricular parallel to Opportunity Vanderbilt, Experience Vanderbilt.
 These projects demonstrate Clayton’s commitment to a more inclusive, welcoming campus that provides every student with the opportunity to explore all aspects of campus life.
 His interests outside of work include sports, travel and spending time with his family.

 Director of Administration

 Mary Helen Davidson serves as the Director of Administration in Student Affairs.
 She is responsible for overseeing the division’s central operations, including communications, project management, staff engagement, and central administrative support personnel.
-Prior to her role as Director of Administration, Mary Helen worked in the Office of Student Accountability, Community Standards, and Academic Integrity at Vanderbilt for 9 years, including 5 years leading the office as the Director.
+Prior to her role as Director of Administration, Mary Helen worked in Student Accountability, Community Standards, and Academic Integrity at Vanderbilt for 9 years, including 5 years leading the office as the Director.
 Originally from Texarkana, Arkansas, Mary Helen earned her B.A. from Rhodes College in Memphis, Tennessee, and worked for four years in marketing before earning her M.Ed. in higher education administration from Vanderbilt’s Peabody College.
 During her time at Peabody, she worked closely with the Peabody Honor Council, Peabody Graduate Admissions and the Peabody Career Development Center.
 Mary Helen loves spending time with her family and exploring Nashville.

 Neil E. Jamerson